scalableinternetservices/ucsb_website/_slide_src/14_clients_javascript_client-side_mvc.md

 V8 applies modern, state-of-the-art virtual machine techniques to JavaScript.
 * With V8, JavaScript is not interpreted, but dynamically compiled to machine code
-    * Re-compiled and re-optimized at runtime
+    * Re-compiled and re-optimized at run time
 * Garbage collection is fast
     * Generational: separates allowed memory into young and old groups and treats them differently